 Blake received a B.A. in Social Studies and Mathematics from Harvard University, where he graduated Magna Cum Laude and Phi Beta Kappa.

 Linda loves deep tech and knows it well.
-With a strong interest in enterprise infrastructure, security, data-driven applications and IoT, she is a tireless student of early-stage technologies and an advocate for their long-term transformational potential.
+With a strong interest in blockchain, enterprise infrastructure, security, data-driven applications and IoT, she is a tireless student of early-stage technologies and an advocate for their long-term transformational potential.

 Linda’s previous roles as a Research Analyst at ChinaRock Capital and an early-stage VC at Flatiron Investors have taught her attention to detail and a tenacious curiosity.